SafePalWallet/terra-money-grants/Terra Grant Proposal Template.md

 Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
-- A brief description of your project.
+- A brief description of your project. | Founded in 2018, SafePal is a cryptocurrency wallet that aims to provide a secure and user-friendly crypto management platform for the masses.
+Being the first hardware wallet portfolio of Binance, SafePal is now serving more than 4 million users across the globe.
+SafePal provides hardware wallet and software wallet product lines, all paired and managed through the SafePal App, where users can easily store, manage, swap, trade, and grow their crypto wealth.
+SafePal has not only supported 15 languages, 30 blockchains, 10,000+ tokens, and NFTs, but also integrated with BinanceTrading DApp, and all DApps on Ethereum, BSC, Tron, Solana networks and more.
-- An indication of how your project relates to / integrates into Terra.
+- An indication of how your project relates to / integrates into Terra.| SafePal will fully support Terra and its ecosystem by integrating the core elements of Terra ecosystem including $Luna, stable tokens, CW20 tokens, DApps into the wallet, enabling the large and active SafePal community to access the Terra ecosystem safely and easily.
-- An indication of why your team is interested in creating this project.
+- An indication of why your team is interested in creating this project.| Terra has been one of the leading blockchains in the space and SafePal has always planned to support Terra in its earliest pipeline.
+The Terra integration is also heavily requested by the SafePal community.
+As a user-oriented and community-driven brand, SafePal will follow user demands and support Terra in the product.

 ### Project Details

 We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- Mockups/designs of any UI components
+- Mockups/designs of any UI components | Not applicable
-- Data models / API specifications of the core functionality
+- Data models / API specifications of the core functionality | Not applicable.
+SafePal is close-sourced at the moment
-- An overview of the technology stack to be used
+- An overview of the technology stack to be used | Not applicable
-- Documentation of core components, protocols, architecture, etc. to be deployed
+- Documentation of core components, protocols, architecture, etc. to be deployed | Not applicable.
+SafePal is close-sourced at the moment
-- PoC/MVP or other relevant prior work or research on the topic
+- PoC/MVP or other relevant prior work or research on the topic | SafePal has already supported 30 blockchains including Bitcoin, Ethereum, BinanceSmartChain, Solana, Avalanche, Fantom and many more.
+(Full list can be found on https://safepal.io/coin/lists.
 - What your project is *not* or will *not* provide or implement
     - This is a place for you to manage expectations and to clarify any limitations that might not be obvious